 Rhodes Scholarships are awarded for two or more years of study at Oxford University (two years is the minimum, and recipients may apply for a third year of funding to support doctoral studies).
 The Rhodes Scholarship pays all tuition and fees, in addition to a personal allowance for living expenses.
 Potential applicants should consult with CURF and their mentors to identify appropriate graduate programs at Oxford that meet the Rhodes Scholarship's Terms and Conditions.

 In addition to demonstrating wide-ranging academic excellence and a cumulative undergraduate GPA of at least 3.70, the most successful candidates have demonstrated initiative and commitment to larger issues such as service, research, and engagement in efforts to serve humanity both on and beyond campus.
-At the time of application applicants must have a clearly articulated reason for studying at Oxford including a solid understanding of the specific Oxford graduate degree(s) they seek.
+During the spring and summer before applying applicants explore Oxford graduate degree programs so that at the time of application they have a clearly articulated reason for studying at Oxford.
 The key Rhodes qualities are:

 To learn more from Penn's recent Rhodes Scholars:

 - Following Penn’s internal deadline, candidate materials are reviewed by the University of Pennsylvania’s Faculty Review Committee, which is comprised of Penn faculty who have been awarded prestigious scholarships and are actively engaged in promoting Penn’s academic mission.
-The Committee will select candidates to interview for consideration for Penn endorsement.
+The Committee will select candidates to interview for consideration for Penn endorsement

-- Candidates selected for endorsement for the Rhodes Scholarship will receive further instructions.
+- Candidates selected for endorsement for the Rhodes Scholarship will receive further instructions